Cognitive Processing & Integration: helping emotional problems, fears, PTSD, following challenging events at 1066 Therapy

 covering East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield, Hailsham, Eastbourne, Crowborough, Brighton, Tunbridge Wells, Tonbridge, Ashford, Maidstone and Kent.

 Some psychological symptoms and problems are underpinned and maintained by people’s limiting beliefs and unhelpful thinking styles.
 For some people, these unhelpful beliefs and ways of thinking have mostly arisen in response to specific conflicting or challenging events or experiences.
-Much of the time, people are able to recover from adverse life events naturally, because they interpret them in a way which is helpful and enables them to feel powerful.
-Indeed, exposure to difficult life events can help people to thrive because they build their skills and resources and learn how to effectively deal with challenges.
+Sometimes, people are able to recover from adverse life events naturally.
+This may be because they interpret them in a way which is helpful and enables them to feel powerful.
+At times, exposure to difficult life events can help people to build their skills and resources and learn how to effectively deal with challenges.

-Most people have been exposed to some sort of adversity or trauma within their lifetime, which had the potential to impact upon them negatively, yet some of these individuals adapt successfully, which indicates that difficult circumstances do not always cause psychological problems.
+Most people have been exposed to some sort of adversity or trauma within their lifetime.
+Such events had the potential to impact upon them negatively.
+However, some people adapt successfully, which indicates that difficult circumstances do not always cause psychological problems.
 I will add that ‘adapting successfully’ doesn’t always depend solely on the individual.

 Sometimes, though, we can struggle to ‘get over’ and move on from difficult experiences.
 These experiences can then continue to have an impact upon the way we see ourselves and the world around us.
 We may feel powerless or unable to face up to the experience and, thus, try to avoid thinking about it.
 The experience then remains unresolved and conflicting.
-Sometimes people interpret adverse events in a way which ties in with their existing negative beliefs (for example, they may use the experience to support their belief that they are ‘bad’ or ‘stupid’ or ‘powerless’).
+Sometimes people interpret adverse events in a way which ties in with their existing negative beliefs.
+For example, they may use the experience to support an existing belief that they are ‘bad’ or ‘stupid’ or ‘powerless’.
 They may use the experience as an unhelpful ‘landmark’ and relate other life events, experiences and expectations back to it.

 Cognitive Processing and Integration (CPI) allows people to re-visit unresolved or unhelpfully processed challenging, conflicting or traumatic experiences, in a safe and non-judgemental atmosphere, and helps them to change their limiting beliefs and ways of thinking about them.
 CPI is based upon psychological research evidence and established clinical practice.
 It brings together positive psychology, research into the Cognitive Interview, Critical Incident Debriefing, and cognitive behavioural approaches to treating those exposed to trauma.
 This integrative approach can help people in an effective and rapid manner.